karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Fix: resolved TS2394 in EntityManager.removeKeys by adding generic K to the implementation and widening its parameter to accept strict/projected record(s) (single/array).
 Kept return as strict DomainItem(s); overloads remain authoritative.

+- Fix: replaced removeKeys implementation with a generic, conditional signature that ties the return shape to the input (array vs single) and remains a proper supertype of all overloads without using any.